Preserving linear invariants in ensemble filtering methods: Computational examples

-Without loss of generality, we assume that the vector of eigenvalues $\eigen_r$ is organized as follows:

-We use the underscript $r$ to stress that $0$ is an eigenvalue of $\A_r$ with multiplicity $r$.
+Without loss of generality, we assume that the eigenvalues in $\eigen_r$ are ordered decreasingly as $\eigen_r = [\zero{r}, -\lambda_{r+1}, \ldots, -\lambda_{n}]$ with $\lambda_{k} > 0$ for $k>r$.
+We use the subscript $r$ to stress that $0$ is an eigenvalue with multiplicity $r$.
 We choose nonnegative eigenvalues for $\A_r$ to produce a linear dynamical model \eqref{eqn:linear_model} with stable solutions \citep{huang2022stability}.
-From classical results on time-invariant linear systems, the solution $\x(t)$ of \eqref{eqn:linear_model} is given by
+The solution of \eqref{eqn:linear_model} is